Jim Johnsen, who was sole finalist for UW presidency, resigns under fire from Alaska

 Republican Gov. Mike Dunleavy, who faces a recall effort, had proposed an unprecedented $135 million cut to state funding for the system last year, about a 41% reduction.

-An agreement between the university system and Dunleavy led to a smaller, $70 million cut spread over three years, including a $25 million cut in the current academic year.
+An agreement between the university system and Dunleavy led to a smaller, $70 million cut spread over three years.

-Earlier this month, the Board of Regents voted to cut or reduce more than 40 academic programs to help meet the cuts.

-“It has been a real challenge leading the university over the last five years, but we made a lot of progress, too.
-Looking forward, there is no institution more important for creating opportunities for Alaskans than the university,” Johnsen said in a statement.
+“It has been a real chal-lenge leading the university over the last five years, but we made a lot of progress, too,” Johnsen said in a statement.

 Other candidates for UW president dropped out over concerns of being publicly named.
 Faculty, staff and students complained they had no representative on the search committee.
 When he withdrew, Johnsen said his calling remained in Alaska.
 He also signaled that Wisconsin’s search process was flawed.